YIO-Remote/remote-os/docker/README.md

 Image name: `gcr.io/yio-remote/build`

+For now the image is publicly available in the gcr.io container registry and doesn't need to be built manually.
+Docker will automatically download it.

 Further documentation can be found in the documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>

 ## Concept

 [Buildroot](https://buildroot.org/) is easy to use with Linux, not so much with macOS and Windows.
-Theoretically possible, but doesn't work out of the box as on Linux.
+Setting up a RPi Zero cross compile toolchain is theoretically possible, but not as straightforward as on Linux.
-Therefore this Docker image acts as an universal build tool.
+Therefore this Docker image acts as an universal build tool for Linux, macOS and Windows.

-- Based on the official Ubuntu 19.10 image.
+- Based on the official Ubuntu 19.10 image to match the Qt version 5.12.4.
 - The image contains all required build tools for Buildroot in the remote-os project.
 - A helper script is included to download and build all YIO-Remote projects:
   - Projects are cloned from the GitHub repositories.